sungnga/practice/graphQL/README.md

       // - This function returns something from pubsub and call the .asyncIterator() method on pubsub
       // - asyncIterator method takes a string channel name as an argument.
 The asyncIterator method sets up the channel
       // - The .publish() method publishes the data to all the subscribers
-      // - The publish method takes 2 args: 1st arg is the channel name and 2nd arg is an object which contains the data that get sent to the client
+      // - The publish method takes 2 args:
+      //  - 1st arg is the channel name
+      //  - 2nd arg is an object which contains the data that get sent to the client
       count: {
         subscribe(parent, args, { pubsub }, info) {
           let count = 0;